kgisl/cs8251/notes/unit5.md

 **1. What is file?**
  A file is a collection of bytes stored on a secondary storage device, which is generally a disk of some kind.
-It is identifi ed by a name, which is given at the time of its creation.
+It is identified by a name, which is given at the time of its creation.
 It may be amended, moved from one storage device to another or removed completely when desired.

 **2. What is a stream?**
 In C, the stream is a common, logical interface to the various devices